Understanding the Fundamental Design Decisions of Retrieval-Augmented Generation Systems: Empirical Setup

-In the SE domain, automatic code generation and completion are critical tasks~\cite{lu2021codexglue} and are considered core capabilities of LLMs~\cite{humanEval, touvron2023llama, CodeLlama, ChatGPT}.
-In this study, we select three Python library-oriented datasets: CoNaLa~\cite{conala}, DS1000~\cite{DS1000} and Pandas\_Numpy\_Eval(PNE)~\cite{pandasEval}, since their primary retrieved documents are API documentation~\cite{zhou2022docprompting, liu2023codegen4libs}, allowing for well-defined and accessible oracle (ground-truth) documents.
-Specifically, we utilize 200 randomly selected samples from DS1000, all 200 samples PNE, and incorporated 100 unit-tested samples from CoNaLa~\cite{zhou2022docprompting}.
-We exclude open-domain code exercises and repository-level code completion datasets, as they rely on different retrieval forms.
-For instance, RAG systems for code exercises typically retrieve similar code snippets~\cite{SimilarCodeRetrieval1, SimilarCodeRetrieval2, li2024acecoder}, while repository-level tasks rely on project-specific contextual information~\cite{bairi2024codeplanRepoLevel, zhang2023repocoder, shrivastava2023repositoryLevel, tang2023domainRepoLevel}.
-To the best of our knowledge, no robust methods currently exist to define and obtain oracle documents for these tasks, which complicates the setup of controlled experiments.
+We focus on three Python library-oriented datasets: CoNaLa~\cite{conala}, DS1000~\cite{DS1000} and Pandas\_Numpy\_Eval (PNE)~\cite{pandasEval}.
+These datasets are particularly suitable for RAG evaluation because the core function of samples in those datasets is accomplished by using one or more API functions, making API documentation the primary source of retrieved documents~\cite{wang2024coderag, zhou2022docprompting, liu2023codegen4libs}, enabling well-defined golden (ground-truth) document identification.
+We deliberately exclude open-domain code exercises and repository-level code completion datasets due to their reliance on different retrieval paradigms.
+Open-domain code exercises typically require retrieval of similar code snippets~\cite{SimilarCodeRetrieval1, SimilarCodeRetrieval2, li2024acecoder}, while repository-level tasks depend on project-specific contextual information~\cite{bairi2024codeplanRepoLevel, zhang2023repocoder, shrivastava2023repositoryLevel, tang2023domainRepoLevel}.
+Currently, no robust methodologies exist for defining and obtaining golden (ground-truth) documents for these task categories, which would compromise controlled experimental design.

+Our empirical study setup includes 200 randomly selected samples from DS1000, all 200 samples from PNE, and all 100 unit-tested samples from CoNaLa~\cite{zhou2022docprompting}.
+These automatic code generation and completion tasks represent fundamental capabilities for evaluating code-oriented large language models~\cite{lu2021codexglue, humanEval, touvron2023llama, CodeLlama, ChatGPT}.

+We evaluate RAG system performance using the \textbf{\textit{Pass@1}} metric, which measures functional correctness by determining whether generated code produces expected outputs when executed with given test inputs.
+This metric provides robust assessment of code generation quality and is widely adopted in the literature~\cite{humanEval}.